syftdata/monitor-action/README.md

 ## Monitoring

-To monitor the events.yaml file generated under the output_directory (by default, it is generated in the top folder), add a CODEOWNERS file.
+To notify stakeholders about changes to the events.yaml file that is generated under the output_directory, you can add a CODEOWNERS file.

-## Supported
+## Supported Analytics SDKs

-Syft Monitor Action supports the following libraries:
+The Action currently supports the following Analytics SDKs in TypeScript:

 - Amplitude
 - Segment
 - Mixpanel
 - Google Analytics

+## Feedback and Contributions
+If you find this action useful, please ⭐️ the [github repo](https://github.com/syftdata/monitor-action).
+Please see the [CONTRIBUTING](CONTRIBUTING.md) guide to submit changes to the repo.
+For feature requests or bug reports, please open an issue in the github repository.
+For general feedback, please feel free to drop us a note at hello@syftdata.com! 👋

-## Contributing
+## License

-To contribute to Syft Monitor Action, follow the steps below:

-### Install Dependencies

-`npm i -g @vercel/ncc`
-`npm i`

-### Build

-`ncc build index.js --license licenses.txt`

-### Release

-create a new branch and push.
+Apache License 2.0